jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

 Martin Fowler is often quoted as saying "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."

 This idea is key to writing readable code.
 You have to consider your audience, which we musn't always assume will be tuned in to techie-speak.
 When we do mob programming, or "ensemble" or "software teaming" if that's what you like to call it, it's not always just programmers we're working with.
-Thinking about enabling non-programmers to read and understand the ideas in the code helps get and keep everyone on the same page.
+Enabling non-programmers to read the code and understand the ideas in it helps get and keep everyone on the same page.

 ## Conclusion